DaniTheHack3r/cyber-sec-analysis-scripts/README.md

 - `checkipv4conn`: Checks for open connections either `LISTEN` or `ESTABLISHED` states.
 And return a list of names of the programs running in those IPv4 open connections.

-- `simple_kernel_firewall_setup`: It setups some standar firewall rules for a linux machine with `iptables` command available.
+- `simple_kernel_firewall_setup`: It setups some standard firewall rules for a linux machine with `iptables` command available.
 The file must be run directly with root privileges.

 # How to use the commands